ampproject/wg-access-subscriptions/content-encryption/explainer.md

 This protocol explicitly allows multiple parties to be sanctioned by the publisher to access the content.
 To allow a third-party to access the "premium" sections, a publisher only needs to include their "document crypt" in the document.

-> The premium content should not be freely crawlable by default.
+> The premium content should not be freely crawlable by default, but allow authorized crawling.

 The premium content is encrypted.
 The robots could download a document, but that has a limited value without the "document key".